Jasli106/Uno/README.md

 # Uno
-I really hope you know what Uno is.
-It's a pretty popular game.
-This is an online version of Uno made with javascript/html/css and node.js because apparently it's really hard to find good versions of Uno online to play with friends?
-It's also something to do during quarantine, I guess.
+I really hope you know what Uno is--it's a pretty popular game.
+This is an online version of Uno, which can be played with friends.

+House rules: you can stack +2 cards, and there are no restrictions on when you can play wild cards.

+You can find it [here](https://the-ultimate-uno.herokuapp.com)!

+Written with node.js.
+You can run it locally at http://localhost:2000.